Fri 2 – Sun 4 April 2021.

 In 2001, Classic Fighters was proud to be the first event in the Southern Hemisphere to host a dedicated WWI battle sequence involving multiple aeroplanes, military vehicles and sets.

 All the show’s air and ground mock battle sequences are simply outstanding and get better every year!
-2015 saw a scale V2 “buzz bomb” flying around the field with Spitfires chasing it until it was destroyed in a ball of flames.
+2015 saw a scale V-1 “buzz bomb” flying around the field with Spitfires chasing it until it was destroyed in a ball of flames.
 The Omaka team are certainly blessed with ingenuity and creativity when it comes to the static and aerial displays!

 The show takes place on Easter Weekend at Omaka Airfield, Blenheim, New Zealand, which is also home to the internationally renowned Omaka Aviation Heritage Centre.
 The centre has world class displays with their jewel entitled Knights of the Sky – a dedicated tribute to the Great War in the air, displaying over 20 WWI aircraft in a wonderful environment.
 This is a must-see display during your visit (you may wish to plan an extra day outside airshow days to see this properly).